CORRESP: A correspondence can be sent as a document with another submission type or can be sent as a separate submission.

 Fairness Opinion of Houlihan Capital, page 151

-Please revise your disclosure on page 55 to quantify the compensation paid and to be paid to the financial advisor.
+6. | Please revise your disclosure on page 55 to quantify the compensation paid and to be paid to the financial advisor. |

-Response: The Company has revised the disclosure on page 56 of Amendment No. 1 to address the Staff’s comment.
+Response: The Company has revised the disclosure on page 56 of Amendment No. 1 to address the Staffs comment.

-Refer to the second paragraph on page 153.
-Please expand to explain the “assessment of company-specific factors and available data” that caused the financial advisor “to rely solely upon the Guideline Public Company Method under the Market Approach in estimating the value range.”
-Ensure your disclosure also explains the reasons for excluding any other method of valuation.
+7. | Refer to the second paragraph on page 153.
+Please expand to explain the assessment of company-specific factors and available data that caused the financial advisor to rely solely upon the Guideline Public Company Method under the Market Approach in estimating the value range.
+Ensure your disclosure also explains the reasons for excluding any other method of valuation. |

-Response: The Company has revised the disclosure on page 157 of Amendment No. 1 to address the Staff’s comment.
+Response: The Company has revised the disclosure on page 157 of Amendment No. 1 to address the Staffs comment.

-Please substantially revise the disclosure you added in response to prior comment 17 to include additional disclosure about the data underlying the financial advisor’s analyses so that investors have sufficient information to evaluate the bases for the fairness determination.
+8. | Please substantially revise the disclosure you added in response to prior comment 17 to include additional disclosure about the data underlying the financial advisors analyses so that investors have sufficient information to evaluate the bases for the fairness determination.
 For example, disclose additional data such as the high, low and, if calculated, median and mean values and growth and discount rates for each of the comparable companies, and identify the companies.
-Also clarify the criteria the advisor used to select comparable companies and whether, and if so, why the advisor excluded any companies or transactions meeting the selection criteria from the analyses.
+Also clarify the criteria the advisor used to select comparable companies and whether, and if so, why the advisor excluded any companies or transactions meeting the selection criteria from the analyses. |

 2

-Response: The Company has revised the disclosure on pages 157-159 of Amendment No. 1 to address the Staff’s comment.
+Response: The Company has revised the disclosure on pages 157-159 of Amendment No. 1 to address the Staffs comment.

-Refer to the first paragraph on page 154.
-Please identify the “certain factors” that suggest that GLAAM would trade at a premium to the guideline public companies, and “other factors” that indicate it would trade at a discount.
-Explain why the financial advisor placed “significant weight” on projected growth and margins rather than on other factors.
+9. | Refer to the first paragraph on page 154.
+Please identify the certain factors that suggest that GLAAM would trade at a premium to the guideline public companies, and other factors that indicate it would trade at a discount.
+Explain why the financial advisor placed significant weight on projected growth and margins rather than on other factors. |

-Response: The Company has revised the disclosure on page 159-160 of Amendment No. 1 to address the Staff’s comment.
+Response: The Company has revised the disclosure on page 159-160 of Amendment No. 1 to address the Staffs comment.

 The Business Combination Agreement